William Atherton (mayor of Preston): Legacy

 His primary home overlooked the market place.
 It was demolished by the town in the 19th century to make way for the Harris Museum.

-Atherton's home, “Greenbank” was set back on land north of Fylde Road.
-William Tunnicliffe, land surveyor in 1781 described it as “a neat residence, surrounded with gardens and shrubberies…laid out in a tasteful manner.”
+Atherton's home, "Greenbank" was set back on land north of Fylde Road.
+William Tunnicliffe, land surveyor in 1781 described it as "a neat residence, surrounded with gardens and shrubberies…laid out in a tasteful manner."
 It was situated in the vicinity of Greenbank Street and Fylde Road.
 It is no longer in existence.
 By 1870 Atherton Street passed directly over the site of Green Bank House.

 All his sons became merchants, traders, investors, lawyers and bankers.
-His second son, Richard (1737-1804) followed his mayoral footsteps in the 1780s by being elected on two occasions, was also a partner at of Atherton, Greaves and Co, who established Preston Old Bank in 1776.
+His second son, Richard (1737-1804) followed his mayoral footsteps in the 1780s by being elected on two occasions, and was also a partner at Atherton, Greaves and Co, who established Preston Old Bank in 1776.
 His third son, William Atherton, became a merchant and owner of a sugar cane plantation in Jamaica, which was also vested in the names of his other children.

 His wife Lucy never remarried.
 She was buried on 5 October 1796.